 You should report any health and safety concerns immediately to us.
 You must co-operate with managers on health and safety matters, including the investigation of any incident.
 Failure to comply with this policy may be treated as misconduct and dealt with under our Disciplinary Procedure.

-We will ensure that you are given adequate training and supervision to perform your work competently and safely.
+We will ensure that you are given adequate training and documentation to perform your work competently and safely.

 You must use equipment in accordance with any instructions given to you.
 Any equipment fault or damage must immediately be reported to the admin team.
 Do not attempt to repair equipment unless trained to do so.